Joeewan/data-analyst-portfolio/Python Projects/ ComputerInv&Sale.README.md

 ## Overview 📘

-This project simulates a **computer inventory and sales database**.
+This project simulates a computer inventory and sales database.
-It tracks different types of computers (Laptops, Desktops, Workstations, Tablets, etc.), their **brands, models, prices, and categories**, and analyzes **sales data** over time.
+It tracks different types of computers (Laptops, Desktops, Workstations, Tablets, etc.), their brands, models, prices, and categories**, and analyzes sales data over time.

 The goal is to demonstrate Python data analysis and visualization for a  realistic retail scenario.